 - Hiroshima sightseeing Loop Bus (Hiroshima meipu ru~pu)

-Sightseeing spots in Hiroshima
+Sightseeing Spots in Hiroshima

 Itsukushima Shrine was built by Taira no Kiyomori in the 12th century.
 It was designated a UNESCO World Heritage site in 1996.

-The Atomic Bomb Dome was registered as a UNESCO World Cultural Heritage site in December 1996 at the 20th Annual World Heritage Committee meeting in Mérida, Mexico as a structure that conveys the horrors of nuclear weapons.
+Hiroshima Peace Memorial (Genbaku Dome) was registered as a UNESCO World Cultural Heritage site in December 1996 at the 20th Annual World Heritage Committee meeting in Mérida, Mexico as a structure that conveys the horrors of nuclear weapons.